ATEA (concept design)

-Ascendance Flight Technologies was co-founded in January 2018 by four (4) former members of the E-Fan team from Airbus, Jean-Christophe Lambert (CEO), Benoit Ferran (CTO), Thibault Baldivia (Head of Operations) and Clement Dinel (Head of Propulsion).
-The E-Fan was one of the world’s first electric aircraft program that achieved the historic first Channel crossing by an electric plane in July 2015.
-Ascendance is now working on opening the sky to the urban and suburban aerial mobility.
+Ascendance Flight Technologies was co-founded in January 2018 by four former members of the Airbus E-Fan team, Jean-Christophe Lambert (CEO), Benoit Ferran (CTO), Thibault Baldivia (Head of Operations) and Clement Dinel (Head of Propulsion).
+The E-Fan was one of the world’s first all-electric airplanes that flew across the English Channel by an electric plane on July 9, 2015.

-The company's Atea hybrid-electric Vertical Take-Off and Landing (eVTOL) air taxi will be an innovative, safe, low noise, clean, have low operational costs, a long range and will easily integrate into existing aviation infrastructure and regulations.
-Their goal is to have it flying by 2024-2025.
+The company's ATEA hybrid-electric vertical takeoff and landing (VTOL) airplane will be an innovative, low cost, low noise, safe and cleaner way for local and regional air travel.
+The aircraft is predicted to have low operational costs, a long range and will easily integrate into existing aviation infrastructure and regulations.

-Atea has a total of three (3) lift fans powered by electric motors, a fan in each wing and a fan in the nose of the aircraft.
+ATEA has a total of three VTOL fans powered by electric motor with a fan in each wing and a fan in the nose of the aircraft.
 There is a conventional propeller in the front of the plane powered by a turbine engine.
-The plane can take-off and land vertically or land like a conventional airplane, if needed.
-When the aircraft is flying, the turbine engine charges the batteries for vertical take-offs and landings.
-The Atea holds three (3) passengers and one (1) pilot, with an expected cruise speed of 200 km/h (124 mph) and a range of 150 km (93 miles).
+The plane can takeoff and land vertically or takeoff and land like a conventional airplane.
+When the aircraft is flying, the turbine engine charges the batteries for VTOL flight.
+The ATEA holds three passengers and one pilot, with an expected cruise speed of 200 km/h (124 mph) and a range of 450 km (280 miles).

-The company's first product will be a cutting-edge vertical take-off and landing (VTOL) aircraft and will offer best in class endurance, speed, payload, safety and performance, based on their unique and patented hybrid propulsion system, VTOL fans and aircraft type.
-They plan to market the Atea as an air taxi, rescue and cargo vehicle.
+Ascendance Flight Technologies plans to market the ATEA as an air taxi, rescue aircraft and used for air cargo transportation.
 The company's sub-scale prototype first flight occurred in 2018.
-The company is in the process of designing a full-scale prototype which is expected to take two (2) years to make.
+The company is in the process of designing a full-scale prototype which is expected to fly by 2024.

-The Atea aircraft will blend into existing infrastructures with a low noise signature and low operational costs to make urban, intercity, and regional air mobility a reality, without having to revolutionize the urban landscape says the company.
 The company cites that infrastructure and air regulations are two key factors which are needed before urban air mobility is commonplace.
-Ascendance Flight Technologies' goal for the first commercial flight is 2024-2025.
 The company is currently hiring.